 Kweendom at Pete's Candy Store (Williamsburg)

 A free, once a month LGBTQ show (3rd Friday last time I checked) in the intimate setting of the back room of a pub.
-Hosted by the charming Bobby Hankinson this had a surprisingly strong line-up when I first attended and quite a weak one the second time.
+Hosted by the charming Bobby Hankinson this had a surprisingly strong line-up when I first attended and quite weak ones the next two times.
 A collection is taken at the end for charity.
-Most draft beer is $8 and they have four wines at $10 but everything is discounted to $5 during happy hour which runs till 7pm.
+Most draft beer is $8 and they have four wines at $10 but everything is discounted to $6 during happy hour which runs till 7pm.
 They proudly advertise that Time Out described them as "extremely gay".

 Last visited June 2023